-The results of cow anthrax density spatial cluster analysis showed that the density of dairy cattle anthrax distribution in space with a high concentration of the Z Score = 5.6, P < 0.01, which means that there is a spatial clustering model.
-The results of Cow anthrax density spatial Autocorrelation analysis showed Moran's I = 0.4358, which means there is an intensely spatial autocorrelation.
-Based on the spatial characteristic of the density of cow anthrax we established a prediction model to estimate the anthrax distribution by Ordinary Kriging tool in ArcGIS.
-Ordinary kriging (OK) is a geostatistical approach to modeling.
-Instead of weighting nearby data points by some power of their inverted distance, OK relies on the spatial correlation structure of the data to determine the weighting values.
-Ordinary Kriging is a spatial estimation method where the error variance is minimized.
-Superimposing map of predict map (Fig1) and distribution of cow anthrax epidemic focus in district A (Fig2).
+The results of cow endemic fluorosis density spatial cluster analysis showed that the density of dairy cattle endemic fluorosis distribution in space with a high concentration of the Z Score = 5.5, P < 0.01, which means that there is a spatial clustering model.
+The results of Cow endemic fluorosis density spatial Autocorrelation analysis showed Moran's I = 0.4216, which means there is an intensely spatial autocorrelation.
+Based on the spatial characteristic of the density of cow endemic fluorosis we established a prediction model to estimate the endemic fluorosis distribution by Ordinary Kriging tool in ArcGIS.
+Superimposing map of predict map and Distribution of cow endemic fluorosis epidemic focus in district A (Fig1).
 Comparing with the true distribution, the prediction model has a well coincidence and is feasible to the application.